 What is Encephalocele?

-Encephalocele is a condition in which a gap in the bone of the skull allows the brain to push through and possibly leak cerebrospinal fluid (CSF).
-Encephaloceles can happen anywhere from the base of the skull to the forehead, the nose, in the nasal cavity and sinuses, and within the ears.
-The result is clear drainage from the nose, down the back of the throat, or even from the ear.
-Encephaloceles and CSF leaks increase the risk of developing meningitis, a life-threatening intracranial infection.
+Encephalocele is a condition in which a gap in the bone of the skull allows brain tissue to push through and possibly leak cerebrospinal fluid (CSF).
+Cerebrospinal fluid is the fluid surrounding the brain and spinal cord, helping cushion and protect these vital structures.
+Encephaloceles can occur anywhere from the base of the skull to the forehead, the nose, within the nasal cavity and sinuses, or inside the ears.

 Causes of Cerebrospinal Fluid Leaks